 This course explores the theory that supports and the practices for collecting and for analyzing both primary and secondary data.
 A data collection project to solve a business problem or capitalize on a business opportunity, and its analysis, are the core of this course.
-Prerequisite: Any statistics.
+Must be taken concurrently with BUSN 210Q.
+Prerequisite: Math Placement 22.
 Every year.